trunghieu-tran/Moodle-Plugins---Supervised/readme.txt

 library, which uses backtracking method).
 It supports full regular expression syntax, but don't allow partial matches - so no hinting.
 Also, due to backtracking algorithm problems it could give wrong answers on some regular expression like a?NaN (see http://swtch.com/~rsc/regexp/regexp1.html) - DFA engine are best for this type of regexes.
+It's almost 100% debugged.

 DFA matching algorithm support partial matching and could tell us shortest path to complete a match.
 However, it by nature can't support backreferences in regular expressions.
 It also doesn't handle well quantificators with